 1. Complete a Visual Review of the Building:

 The first line of defence to protect your building’s structure and foundation is your building envelope and waterproofing details.
 Small cracks in drywall and concrete do happen and are hopefully only as a result of something smaller, like incorrect drywall taping or shrinkage.
 Signs of movement or distress – larger cracking in drywall, concrete or facade – are visual indications that a deeper investigation may be required of your building.
 Water entry could mean there is movement of water diversion systems or possible failure of building envelope membranes.
 A building science engineer will be able to review your building details on-site to ensure they were built correctly.

 2. Review of Building Documents:

-The second line of defence is diagnosing the health of your building to ensure the building was properly designed to code when the building was first built, and if upgrades were added later that they were designed to the most current code.
-An initial visual review of existing drawings will be done at this stage, checking load assumptions, ensuring the professional engineer’s stamps are in place and reviewing any construction inspection reports is also necessary.
-While these building drawing reviews are being done, monitoring of visual signs will need to be undertaken in order to determine the extent or severity of the areas of concern (i.e cracks).
+The second line of defence is diagnosing the health of your building to ensure the building was properly designed to code when the building was first built and if upgrades were added later that they were designed to the most current code.
+An initial visual review of existing drawings will be done at this stage; checking load assumptions, ensuring the professional engineer’s stamps are in place and reviewing any construction inspection reports are also necessary.
+While these building drawing reviews are being done, monitoring of visual signs will need to be undertaken in order to determine the extent or severity of the areas of concern (i.e. cracks).
 Smaller cracks are most often a sign of changes in temperature, humidity or shrinkage in paint, drywall, or concrete.
-Bigger underlying issues could be at stake such as: connection issues, framing issues, or large structural foundation issues.
+Bigger underlying issues could be at stake, such as connection issues, framing issues, or large structural foundation issues.
 The professional structural engineer will review the drawings to ensure these details have been taken into consideration at the design stage.

 3. Code Check and Analysis of Building: